Yan-Oliveira/doc-fao/content/ticket-allocation.rst

 Ticket Allocation
 =================

-Service organizations that need to handle a high number of tickets in a short time span and call centers that want to assign tickets automatically to staff members will both be excited about this Feature Add-on.
+Service organizations that need to handle a high number of tickets in a short time span and call centers that want to assign tickets automatically to staff members will both be excited about this feature add-on.
 New tickets are automatically assigned to agents with the smallest number of tickets to work on or to agents with suitable skills.
 Your service team will efficiently operate at full capacity and will be able to answer more tickets without feeling overburdened.
 This feature add-on turns **OTRS** into a call center software.

 In the generic agent job configuration you can define the event that will trigger the ticket allocation.
 For example, the trigger could be the creation of a ticket, the reaching of a reminder time, or the closing of a ticket.
 Moreover, you can decide if only the ticket that triggered the event is allocated or if all relevant tickets are allocated to a specific agent.